15 Treatments for Chronic Fatigue Syndrome (CFS)

 9. Essential oils

 Essential oils offer valuable support for individuals recovering from chronic fatigue by helping to reduce stress and anxiety, enhancing relaxation, and improving sleep quality.
 Varieties like lavender and chamomile promote calmness, aiding restorative sleep, while invigorating oils like peppermint combat mental and physical fatigue, boosting energy levels.
-I often put lavender oil in a defuser when using my infra-red sauna blanket (see below) and when I go to bed.
+I often put lavender oil in a diffuser when using my infra-red sauna blanket (see below) and when I go to bed.
 I also often use essential oils as part of my yoga practice.
-As I now have a good selection of high quality oils, I also now use them instead of perfume, and to treat other ailments.
-Check out the oils I use <HERE>. https://www.doterra.com/
+As I now have a good selection of high-quality oils, I also use them instead of perfume and to treat other ailments.
+Check out the oils I use <HERE>.

 10. Slow mindful yoga and restorative yoga

-If you’ve got chronic fatigue syndrome you’ll know there are days you can barely get out of bed and most forms of exercise or yoga would be too much.
+If you’ve got chronic fatigue syndrome, you’ll know there are days you can barely get out of bed, and most forms of exercise or yoga would be too much.
 However, slow-breath-led yoga, restorative yoga, and meditation are really good ways to relax, destress, and switch off your mind.
 These often formed part of my daily yoga practice, especially when I was tired.
-On days I couldn’t do much physically, I’d do meditation, other days I’d do more physical forms of yoga.
-I often use crystals too to boost my healing when doing meditations.
-If you’re new to meditation you may find it easier to be led through the meditation.
+On days I couldn’t do much physically, I’d lie on my mat and do meditation, to create the habit and expectation that I’d get up each day—even if only for a few minutes.
+When I felt more energised, I’d do a more physical yoga practice.
+I often also use crystals to boost my healing when doing meditations.
+If you’re new to meditation, you may find it easier to be led through the meditation.
 Check out online apps such as Deepak Chopra’s app <HERE>.

 11. Breathwork

 Breathwork is intentionally controlling your breathing patterns for physical, mental, and emotional well-being.
-There are many different breaking techniques.
+There are many breathing techniques.
 Common benefits include stress reduction, improved focus, and enhanced relaxation.
 I incorporate breathwork into my yoga practice and also focus on my breathing to switch off before I go to sleep.

 13. Visualisation